audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

                  processing each file
               * Updated Nyquist implementation with support for SAL syntax and improved memory management
-              * Plot Spectrum can now analyze nearly four minutes of audio with improved display; new preferences for Spectrograms
+              * Plot Spectrum now analyzes up to 237.8 seconds of audio, with separate windows for each project and improved display; new preferences for Spectrograms
               * Contrast Analysis tool now modeless for easier use
            * Interface:
               * Draft Manual/Quick Help included in Windows and Mac